ethanlipson/DensityMap/README.md

 <b>unsigned char readCellInterpolated(float x, float y, float z)</b>
 Gets the interpolated value at a position in the cube.
 Blocks when drawing is happening.
 x, y, and z must all be on the half-open range [0, 1)

+<b>void readLine(glm::vec3 p1, glm::vec3 p2, int numVals, unsigned char* vals)</b>
+Gets the interpolated values along the line between two points and writes them to a given array.
+Make suree at least `numVals` bytes of memory are allocated for `vals`.

 ## Movement